Cournot competition

-Cournot competition is an economic model describing a market where $n \geq 2$ firms simultaneously compete by choosing the quantity of goods to produce and sell in the market.
-The stage game is one such that there are no fixed costs and constant marginal cost $MC = c \geq 0$.
-The inverse demand function is $P(Q) = 1 - Q$.
-It is a static game, whereby an equilibrium is found where no firms unilaterally change their output level when the other firms produce the output levels assigned to them in the (purported) equilibrium.
+Cournot competition is an economic model describing an oligopolistic market where firms simultaneously compete by choosing the quantity of goods to produce and sell in the market.
+It is a static game, whereby a Nash equilibrium is found where no firms desire to unilaterally change their output level when the other firms produce the output levels assigned to them in the (purported) equilibrium.

 This model is named after Antoine Cournot, who was inspired to develop a theoretical approach to this setting after observing firm behaviour in a spring water duopoly.
 The model has the following features: